INFORMATIVE MASTERCLASS

 Crucial Legal Documents for Your 18-Year-Old: A Guide for Boerne Families

-1. Healthcare Proxy: This document allows a trusted person to make medical decisions on your behalf if you can't communicate your wishes.
+1. Medical Power of Attorney: If your child is ever unable to make medical decisions—due to an accident or illness—a medical power of attorney in Texas gives a trusted person legal authority to step in and decide on their behalf.
+Without it, medical care could be delayed while a court determines who can act.
+This document allows a trusted person to make medical decisions on your behalf if you can't communicate your wishes.
 Choosing a reliable and nearby person is important for making quick decisions if needed.
-Learn more in our article: Why Do I Need an Advanced Healthcare Directive?

 2. HIPAA Authorization: This gives certain people access to your medical records.
 Without it, your loved ones might not be able to get the information they need to help you in a medical emergency.